kflores56/plot.ly-challenge/README.md

 ## Deployment

-* The app is deployed to a free static page hosting service, GitHub Pages.
+* The app is deployed to a free static page hosting service, GitHub Pages, and can be found [here](https://kflores56.github.io/plot.ly-challenge/).

 ### About the Data